ironbar/understanding_intelligence/docs/business/01-advertising.md

 | Rewarded video    | 11             | 0.011            |
 | Full-screen add   | 6              | 0.006            |

-GPT4-Vision call is around 0.01/$, thus only a rewarded video could pay for that.
+GPT4-Vision call is around 0.01\$, thus only a rewarded video could pay for that.

+## Summary

+It is possible to monetize a machine learning model using ads.